Foam Stamps to Make Cards, Pictures and Prints

 - Double stick tape to adhere foam to the foamboard

 - Stamp Pads.
-We used Memento which was very easy to use.
+We used Memento Stamps which was very easy to use.
 We will post it below.

 - Large Square or Circle punches to make holes in card for picture.
 (Optional)